Why Interior Wall Thickness Matters More Than You Think

 The Role of Wall Thickness in Soundproofing

-The standard thickness for interior walls constructed with 2×4 studs and drywall is around 4.5 inches.
-However, if your goal is to create a soundproof environment, you may need to increase this thickness.
+The standard thickness for interior walls made with 2×4 studs and drywall is about 4.5 inches.
+If soundproofing is a top priority, you might need to make this thicker.

 Choosing the Right Materials